 Welcome to Säter

 Säter’s charming town centre is one of Sweden’s best preserved wooden towns.
-Stroll along the narrow streets, and pop into the charming little shops.
+Stroll along the narrow streets and pop into the charming little shops.

 The countryside features forests and open views, with the river Dalälven winding its way by.
-Taste produce from farms and small-scale food producers in the towns and villages.
+Taste produce from farms and small-scale food producers in the town and villages.
 Stora Skedvi has a market hall and a bakery where crisp bread is baked by hand in wood-fired ovens.
 During the summer, you can take a food safari to the farms by tractor and wagon.